italrr/cr/docs/Lore.md

 - Mona Missa

 Mona is an ex-drugaddict that met Victor Vetsu in an AA meeting.
 Mona was murdered by the rival gang.

+- Maximillian "Jelly" Johnson

+Maximillian is considered one of the best players of The Genus Race.
+He's played 5 matches, and has won 2.
+Maximillian is an incredibly dangerous individual, wanted by the UNT and Wayland for murdering the head of security of Romdo in a failed heist attempt in the year 2102.

+Maxilliam has a high-end prosthetic body, specially designed for hand to hand combat.

+Most people call him Jelly.
+Maximillian likes using swords.

+- Anamura "Mephisto" Kalo

+Anamura is a very popular actor and Movie-Teleprojection producer, and one of the best players of the Genus Race.
+Anamura is also one of the wealthiest people the in showbiz.
+She goes by the nickname of Mephisto in the Genus Race.
+Anamura was originally born male, but through prosthetic body moditifications legally transitioned to female.

+She has a high-end prosthetic body.
+She mentioned in one interviewed that her body costs around 10 million Gems

+- Nicki "El Chulo" Rodriguez

+Nicki is considered one of the best players of the Genus Race, having played 5 games and winning 3.
+Nicki a very dubious person, of unknown origins, besides Genus, he's mostly known for being very smooth with women.
+Some gossip networks call him "El Chulo" for having such success with women.
+Interestingly, there has never been reports of him mistreating women.

+Nicki is only one of the tops players of Genus that has almost no prosthetics in his body.

+- James Loukart

+James was originally a software engineer born in a wealthy family in Wayland that was disowned by his father.
+James became a black hat hacker, and the joined Nefastus.
+He became a recurrent player of the Genus Race.

 ## How it starts